cevr/ftld/README.md

 ## Task

-The `Task` type is basically a wrapper around a function that returns a `Promise`.
+The `Task` is an alternative to the `Promise` constructor that allows you to encode the error type in the return type.
 It provides a set of useful methods for working with asynchronous computations in a synchronous manner while also being lazy.
-It encodes the notion of failure into the type system, so you can't forget to handle errors.
+Since it encodes the notion of failure into the type system, you can't forget to handle errors.
 It resolves to a `Result` type, which can be either `Ok` or `Err`.

 ### Usage